flinzen/local_manifests/README.md

 I did backport minimal amount of Allwinner changes to make it run.
 You can see a commit history.

+Callahan633: I had changed remote for kernel sources with fixes for WM8904 external codec on I2S Euler Bus (based on: https://github.com/looperlative/linux-pine64-armbian/commits/ramstadt) and added to manifest Gapps from their new remote on gitlab

 ## Author